Vantiv/litle-integration-magento/README.md

     Payment Action: You may choose "Authorize Only", or "Authorize and Capture".
 If you choose "Authorize Only", you will have to manually process the Captures later.

     HTTP URL*: If performing preliminary testing, you may select Sandbox.
-If you are in process of setting up an account with Litle, then you may select Postlive, Prelive, or Production depending on which step you are at.
+If you are in process of setting up an account with Vantiv eCommerce, then you may select Postlive, Prelive, or Production depending on which step you are at.

     HTTP Proxy: If you need to use a proxy, you need to enter it here.